masabahmad/HeteroMap/predictors/README.md

 One can also use just one benchmark-input combination in file benchmark_input.csv using one row as an argument.

+To add your own benchmark-input combination, simply decompose the target graph benchmark and input into its respective B and I variables, and then write these variables into a .csv file.
+Then the .csv file can be run using the ```decision_tree_model``` executable.

 To recreate the predicted inter- and intra-accelerator choices in the paper, just use the variables from multiple_benchmark_input.csv to create the required benchmark-input combinations.